Getting Started

 If you don't want to tweak stuff yourself, use a ready preset for moving viewmodel slightly to the right in presets folder.
 Open "admins guns" and replace the files inside that folder with the original ones you see on the screenshot!
 Good to proceed!

-If you want to make your own class presets by editing settings_'classname', you can either look at positions and X,Y,Z coordinates here or by opening two images inside a folder
+If you want to make your own class presets by editing settings_'classname', you can either look at positions and X,Y,Z coordinates here or by opening two images inside a mod folder

 Positions